Research

 This paper examines whether lower input costs in cocaine production increase violence in Colombia.
 It exploits an exogenous supply shock in smuggled gasoline from Venezuela, an important input in cocaine production, and uses a difference-in-differences framework comparing areas with different exposure to the shock.
 The findings show that the shock increased coca cultivation and raised homicides by between 22 and 31 per 100,000 inhabitants, corresponding to roughly a 40 to 50 percent increase in the homicide rate.
 The paper highlights how price changes in one illegal market can spill over into another and intensify violence.

-Read the paper
+Read the working paper

 Coca plants